olcf/olcf-user-docs/software/e4s.rst

 visit https://e4s-project.github.io/Resources/ProductInfo.html

 .. note::
-  The packages installed on this system include only those that meet OLCF policy requirements for facility-provided software; build successfully on this system's hardware architectures for a given toolchain and runtime environment; and are otherwise appropriate for use with the resource scheduler and communication fabrics supported by the OLCF on this system.
+  The packages installed on Summit include only those that meet OLCF policy requirements for facility-provided software; build successfully on Summit's hardware architectures for a given toolchain and runtime environment; and are otherwise appropriate for use with the resource scheduler and communication fabrics supported by the OLCF.

   Therefore, not all the packages in the E4S project collection are necessarily provided by the OLCF nor are these packages necessarily configured the same way